A unique collection of resources that examine the intersection between performance and Human Rights roves the World.

 The Live Art Development Agency in collaboration with Lois Weaver of Queen Mary, University of London, and artistic director of Performance Studies international #12: Performing Rights, direct and coordinate The Library of Performing Rights: an actual and a virtual library, housing resources, research materials and technologies to explore and enable the transmission and documentation of human rights and performance.
-The actual Library is housed in the Agency’s Study Room, and a PDF of the catalogue can be downloaded here.
+The actual Library is housed in the Agency’s Study Room.

 The Library of Performing Rights was developed for the Performance Studies international #12: Performing Rights conference/events in London, June 2006 to: